Wedge Trumpet Mouthpieces

 63 rim – .630 inches – Small diameter most suitable for lead trumpet with a shallow ES or S cup.
 63ES is similar to a Schilke 6A4A.

-Gen 2 Wedge cups are available as Extra Shallow, Shallow, Medium, Medium Deep, Medium Deep V, RT, and Deep.
+Gen 2 Wedge cups are also available as Extra Shallow, Shallow, Medium, Medium Deep, Medium Deep V, RT, and Deep.
 See table below for descriptions.

 - Similar in depth to a Schilke 6A4A or 13A4A cup.